Jordan Shapiro writing in Forbes

 What does it mean to remake learning?

 Our network, established in 2007, is a remarkable group of interconnected, creative, and innovative people who are grounded in the learning sciences and contemporary learning practices.
-Our purpose is to spark and share best practices and new ideas, make it easier for educators and colleagues to help each other, reduce duplicative efforts, and leverage resources collectively for greater impact.
+Our purpose is to spark and share best practices and new ideas, make it easier for educators and colleagues to help each other, and leverage resources collectively for greater impact.
 No one organization alone can transform teaching and learning to better serve today’s young people, so Remake Learning helps bring them together -- with equity at the center.

 The community of educators and innovators known as Remake Learning has made a tangible impact on the lives of many tens of thousands of teachers and learners across the Pittsburgh region.